 59. Project Implementation Unit.
 MNPHI will set up a Project Implementation Unit (PIU) for project output 5 in Malè.
 The PIU will be headed by the Project Lead and assisted by an Engineer, Accounts / Procurement officer and Construction Field Supervisor.
 The Engineer will have additional charge as a Project Safeguards Officer.
 The PIU safeguards officer will be supported by NSC and construction field supervisors in the field.
-The PIU will be responsible for overall supervision and compliance with: (i) safeguards requirements as stipulated in subproject IEEs, EMPs as well as SSDDRs, (ii) coordinate the project GRM, (iii) coordinate with line ministries to ensure smooth implementation of the subproject, (iv) supervise the procurement process, contract administration, and tendering process/ bids, (v) assure the technical quality of contractor design, drawings, and construction, etc., (vi) ensure consistency of safeguards documents with government policy, legal and administrative framework across all jurisdictions - national and local level.
-Terms of Reference (TOR) has been prepared for National Safeguards Consultant (NSC) and Construction Field Supervisors; refer to the TOR enclosed as Appendix 6a and 6b.
+The PIU will be responsible for overall supervision and compliance with: (i) safeguards requirements as stipulated in subproject IEEs, EMPs as well as SSDDRs, (ii) coordinate the project GRM, (iii) coordinate with line ministries to ensure smooth implementation of the subproject, (iv) supervise the procurement process, contract administration, and tendering process/ bids, (v) assure the technical quality of contractor design, drawings, and construction, etc., (vi) ensure contractor appointed focal point person, and (vii) report to PMU.
+In particular, the PIU will ensure consistency of safeguards documents with government policy, legal and administrative framework across all jurisdictions - national and local level.
+Terms of Reference (TOR) has been prepared for National Safeguards Consultant (NSC) and Construction Field Supervisors; refer to the TOR enclosed as Appendix 7a and 7b.